-Ultimately, the fusion reaction of the DPP primarily occurred not on the nucleus surface, but rather deep inside.
-Therefore, the fusion potential will be considered as a volume-type Woods--Saxon potential herein as follows:
+Ultimately, the fusion reaction of the DPP primarily occurred not on the nucleus surface but rather deep inside.
+Therefore, the fusion potential is considered herein as a volume-type Woods--Saxon potential: